ropensci/tsbox/README.md

 stored as **ts**, **xts**, **data.frame**, **data.table** or **tibble** to each other.
 Because this works reliably and without user input, we can easily write functions that work for all classes.
-So whether we want to smooth, scale, differentiate or bind time series, you can use the same commands to whatever time series class at hand.
-And, most conveniently, we get a time series plot function that *just works*!
+So whether we want to smooth, scale, forecast, regularize or chain time series, you can use the same commands to whatever time series class at hand.
+And, most conveniently, we get a time series plot function that works for all classes and frequencies.

 To install:
 ```r